 Handling and Collecting Mussels

 Try not to disturb living mussels.
-If you should happen to move one, replace it on the riverbed or lake bottom in the same place and the same position as you found it.
+If you move one, replace it on the riverbed or lake bottom in the same place and position as you found it.
 That will give the animal a fighting chance for continued survival.

 In Minnesota, it is illegal to possess any live mussels.
-Licensed anglers and children under 16 may take or possess up to 24 whole shells or 48 shell halves from dead mussels of species that are not endangered or threatened.
+Licensed may possess up to 24 whole shells or 48 shell halves from dead mussels of species that are not endangered or threatened.

-Within the St. Croix National Scenic Riverway which includes the St. Croix and Namekagon rivers, rules made by the National Park Service govern collection of mussel shells.
-In this National Scenic Riverway, no live mussels or empty shells can be taken regardless of their home state protection status.
+Within the St. Croix National Scenic Riverway, which includes the St. Croix and Namekagon rivers, live mussels or empty shells cannot be taken regardless of their home state protection status.

 Identification of mussels can be very tricky.
 It can be very difficult to know if you've found a very rare animal or a common one.
 It is best to examine the shells where you find them and then leave them in their natural setting.